ruslanpetunin/o10r-pp-core/README.md

 # o10r-pp-core

-`o10r-pp-core` is a TypeScript utility library that provides essential foundational tools for building a modern payment page.

-It offers ready-to-use, composable utilities for interacting with the payment API, managing events, handling HTTP requests, decoding JWT tokens, and processing project settings.
+`o10r-pp-core` is the lowest level helper library for building a modern Payment Page.
+It offers small, composable utilities for working with APIs, events, HTTP requests, JWT tokens, translations, cookies and card detection.

 ---